Everything you ever wanted to know about content marketing for your business.

 I have a bachelors degree from the University of Toronto in socio-cultural anthropology, and a post-graduate certificate in creative book publishing—I love stories about us!

 My clients have included treatment centers and wellness professionals, book publishers, fine arts organizations, national events, not-for-profit organizations, creative advertising agencies and even the financial sector.
-Though vastly different in their products and services, all these clients share a desire to connect with their audience through stories and entrusted me to help them.
+Though vastly different in their products and services, all these clients share a desire to connect with their audience through story-telling and entrusted me to help them.

-Since 2004 I’ve been HELPING MY CLIENTS MEET THEIR GOALS, SHARE THEIR culture and INTERACT WITH THEIR AUDIENCE through pictures and words.
+Since 2004 I’ve been HELPING MY CLIENTS MEET THEIR GOALS, SHARE THEIR culture, and INTERACT WITH THEIR AUDIENCE through pictures and words.